-Tips To Fix an Air Bed That Keeps Losing Air or Deflating
+How to Fix an Air Bed That Keeps Losing Air [Causes & Solutions]

 More and more people are using air beds as an additional sleeping option in their homes.
 Whether its for guests, full time use or space saving purposes you want to be sure it is in proper working condition and even a small leak can be very frustrating and leave you sleeping on the floor by morning.